-It is the duty of all students to conduct themselves in a manner consistent with the Honor Codes, in addition to helping others to do the same.
+It is the duty of all students to conduct themselves in a manner consistent with the Honor Code, in addition to helping others do the same.
 With regard to the consumption of alcohol, students are responsible for their own well-being.
-Behavior that puts students at mental, physical and/or legal risk cannot be condoned.
+Behavior that puts students at mental, physical and/or legal risk will be taken seriously and addressed accordingly to the needs of the student and community.